 Figure 9-110b—TDD Beamforming Information field for the DMG Sensing Response frame

 The Sounding Duration subfield indicates the duration of sounding PPDUs including the SBIFS transmitted by the sensing responder in the next DMG Sensing instance.
 When the sensing type is set to the Coordinated Monostatic, the sounding PPDUs refer to Monostatic PPDUs.
 When the sensing type is set to the Coordinated Bistatic, the sounding PPDUs refer to BRP PPDUs with TRN field.
-When the sensing type is set to the Multistatic, the sounding PPDUs refer to EDMG multistatic sensing PPDUs.
 This subfield is in the unit of microsecond.
 A value of 0 indicates that the sensing responder does not transmit any sounding PPDUs.

 The Report Duration subfield indicates the duration of the report frame transmitted by the sensing responder in the next DMG Sensing instance.
 When the sensing type is set to the Coordinated Monostatic or the Multistatic, the report frame refers to the DMG Sensing Measurement Report frame.
 When the sensing type is set to the Coordinated Bistatic, the report frame refers to the BRP PPDU with report.
 This subfield is in the unit of microsecond.
 A value of 0 indicates that the sensing responder does not transmit any report frame.